 cheap adj.
 1. Chicken is not as cheap as it was: inexpensive, low-priced, economical, reasonable.
 2. Talk is cheap: effortless, costless, easy.
 3. The coat may be expensive, but it looks cheap: shoddy, shabby, inferior, worthless, poor, second-rate, trashy, meager, paltry, gimcrack, flashy, gaudy, in bad taste, tawdry, tacky, common, inelegant.
 4. Spreading gossip is a cheap thing to do: contemptible, petty, despicable, sordid, ignoble, wretched, mean, base.
 Slang: two-bit, vulgar, immoral, indecent.
-5. He's too cheap to pick up the check: tight, tight: Okay, but perhaps it's too informal or colloquial-might be confused with other definitions of the word tight.
-Forget this one.

-The entry cheap lists five primary meanings, each preceded by an illustrative sentence.
+5. He's too cheap to pick up the check: tight, The entry cheap lists five primary meanings, each preceded by an illustrative sentence.
 You scan the sentences until you find the one you want: the last one.
 Now you examine the synonyms.